johan-stph/thesis/README.md

-All relevant Code is in the 1000images_with_heatmaps.ipynb.
+All relevant Code is in the 1000images_with_heatmaps.ipynb file.